kallaway/100-days-of-code/log.md

 **Today's Progress**: Finished the Skills component that allows users to view, add, edit, and delete their skills and competency level in the Talent profile page.
 Started working on the Work Experience component.

 **Thoughts:** The Skills component is very similar to the Languages component, this meant that i was able to copy the languages component and change the relevant fields to suit.

+### Day 12: 21 December, 2020

+**Today's Progress**: Taking a break from my project work to start working on my portfolio.
+Created a gatsby cloud account and generated a starter template from https://github.com/LekoArts/gatsby-starter-minimal-blog

+**Thoughts:** Gatsby is a powerful static site generator that leverages React.js, I was able to get it up and running within 20mins!